pantheon-systems/documentation/source/content/symlinks-assumed-write-access.md

 <Alert  title="Note" type="info">

-You must manually create the target folders `wp-content\et-cache` for Dev, Test, Live, and any Multidev environments.
+You must manually create the target folders `wp-content/et-cache` for Dev, Test, Live, and any Multidev environments.

 </Alert>